rosamant/DTW-G-Cubed/README.md

 # DTW-G-Cubed

+Natural Gamma Radiation data used for this paper is stored in .csv files and is freely available through the National Offshore Petroleum Information Management System (NOPIMS, Geoscience Australia) (https://www.ga.gov.au/nopims).

 The repository contains the R scripts for the DTW calculations performed and presented for the G-Cubed paper on the methodology of DTW custom technique.

 Figure 4 can be reproduced using the 'Picard1-U1464-StepPatterns.R' file.
 This file contains the DTW calculations using 4 different step patterns, followed by the codes to create the plot.